 PFLAG San Diego County offers four $1,000 scholarships to gay, lesbian, bisexual, and transgender youth.
 Applicants must reside in San Diego County, or attend a school in San Diego County.
 Information about this scholarship program can be found at http://www.pflag.com/.

 PFLAG San Jose/Peninsula

-Seniors attending high school or residing in San Mateo or Santa Clara counties are invited to apply for $2000 scholarships to attend two-year or four-year colleges or business/technical schools in the fall.
-Several scholarships will be awarded to graduating seniors of any gender identity or sexual orientation, whose history, activities and personal plans demonstrate support for justice and equality for the GLBTQQ community.
-Generally, applications are available in late January, and the deadline for submission is in late March.
+Seniors attending high school or residing in San Mateo or Santa Clara counties are invited to apply for $3000.00 scholarships to attend two-year or four-year colleges or business/technical schools in the fall.
+Up to eight scholarships will be awarded to graduating seniors of any gender identity or sexual orientation, whose history, activities and personal plans demonstrate support for justice and equality for the GLBTQQ community.
+Generally, applications are available in late January, and the deadline for submission is late March.
 Winners are notified in mid-April, and they are celebrated at a chapter meeting in early May.
 Information and applications are available on the chapter website: http://www.pflagsanjose.org.